DAIRY WORKER TRAINING MODULES more information …

 Pesticide Applicator Training

 - SELF-STUDY: Purchase a manual on-line at the UW PAT Store.
 Each person being trained must purchase a manual.
 You then study the manual; when you are ready, contact the Extension office to schedule a date and time to take the test.
 You must get a 70% passing grade with this option.
-The Door County office is out of manuals.
+Manuals must be purchased on-line from the PAT Store.